 Thank you, Pilar.
 I honestly think it was all this stuff that made me a writer.
 I had to write it down at the time (in poems, and journals) because it was indeed nuts and apparently no-one liked me telling the truth about it, but I couldn’t just live with it all inside me, so writing became like a sort of constant exorcism, keep the stuff coming out so it doesn’t build up inside you!
 Unravelling the whys is certainly tricky, but it helps so much in the healing process.

 Exactly!
-I sometimes think about childhood trauma and talking people who don't want to acknowledge it hear as bein like those scenes in Westworld where a robot with pioneer-days consciousness is confronted with something modern (like a lottery ticket or candy wrapper) and they are programmed to just look at it blankly and say "That doesn't look like anything to me."
+I sometimes think about childhood trauma and talking to people who don't want to acknowledge it being akin to those scenes in Westworld where a robot with pioneer-days consciousness is confronted with something modern (like a lottery ticket or candy wrapper) and they are programmed to just look at it blankly and say "That doesn't look like anything to me."

 I was idly thinking of unsubscribing to several Substacks just to get my inbox more manageable, but I was drawn in by the first paragraph and read all the way to the end.
 What a rough thing to go through for you and all your siblings.
 Thanks for sharing your wisdom and life experiences with the world.